-Given the peculiarities of historical development, modern codification efforts evolved with a delay in the Age of Reforms in the eighteen-thirties; with respect to copyright the Bills related to Bertalan Szemere are worth mentioning.
-After suppression of the War of Independence (1849) and the Compromise (1867), basically Austrian laws were applied.
+Given the peculiarities of historical development, modern codification efforts evolved with a delay in the Age of Reforms in the eighteen-thirties; with respect to copyright the Bills related

 In the Central-Eastern European countries after the Second World War, intellectual property rights bore certain traces of central economic administration, foreign exchange management, income regulation and censorship.
-To different extent and for different reasons from country to country, this branch of law nevertheless preserved its main traditional features owing to, at last but not least, several decades' long membership in international agreements.
-The legal field of intellectual property shows continuous progress, without injuring essential principles.
+To different extent and for different reasons from country to country, this branch of law nevertheless preserved its main traditional features owing to, at last but not least, several decades long membership in international agreements.
+The legal field of intellectual property shows continuous progress, without infringement of material principles.
 Just as in the phase of its evolution, in the appearance of modern development tendencies, economic circumstances and technological conditions constitute the key driving forces.
 General features of historical development are reflected by the progress made in this legal field in Hungary too.